Q: I am filling in the accommodation application form, but can’t decide which price band to select. What are the rooms like in different price bands?

 Q: Will I have to share a room?

 A: No. All fresher rooms are individual bedrooms with space for working at a desk as well.
 There are no dormitories at Trinity College.
 In later years, it may be possible for you to apply for a double set with a friend (2 separate bedrooms with a shared living/working space).
-However, students will never be assigned a double set unless they have chosen to apply for one with a fellow student.
+However, students will never be assigned a double set unless they have chosen to apply for one with another student.

-Q: Can I smoke in my room?
+Q: Can I smoke or Vape in my room?

 Q: Can I leave my things in my College room over the holidays?